Child support agreement

 The Child Support Guide is our technical resource, which outlines our approach to the administration of the Child Support Scheme.

-We provide separated parents with a range of services to help them with their child support needs including support and products to help with their family situation.
+We provide separated parents with services including support and products to help with their family situation.